-Candidate Expenses Return Form (116KB PDF) l Text version (18KB RTF)
+Electoral Donations and Expenses Form (126KB PDF) l Text version (18KB RTF)

 Wellington City Council has guidelines about putting up election hoardings in the city.
 It is an offense against the Bylaw to place posters on any Council ornament, statue, structure, building, or facility in a public place withouth the Council's prior consent.

 - Hoardings must be soundly constructed, not exceed 1.2 x 2.4 square metres, and be securely fixed and braced in place, clear of mown areas.

 - Road signs or street nameplates must not be obscured.